CloudLabsAI-Azure/hack-in-a-day-challenges/unified-data-foundation-with-fabric/challenge-2.md

 ## Success Criteria

 - Sample dataset files located in the LabVM at `C:\LabFiles\fabric-kyndr-uc1\dataset\`.
-- Both files (flight.csv and customer_transactions.json) uploaded successfully to Bronze layer.
+- Both files (flight.csv and customer_transactions.json) were uploaded successfully to the Bronze layer.
 - Files are visible in the Lakehouse Files explorer under the bronze folder.
 - File preview displays data with identifiable quality issues.
 - Ready to proceed to Challenge 3 for data cleansing and transformation.